opf/openproject/docs/release-notes/10/10-4-0/README.md

 Follow the [upgrade guide for the packaged installation or Docker installation](../../../installation-and-operations/operation/upgrading/) to update your OpenProject installation to OpenProject 10.4.

-We update hosted OpenProject environments (Cloud edition) automatically.
+We update hosted OpenProject environments (Enterprise cloud) automatically.